tentwentyfour/wp-video-lightbox/readme.txt

 None

 == Changelog ==

+= 1.7.0 =
+* Fixed an error message in the video lightbox settings

 = 1.6.9 =
 * Added a new shortcode parameter to show the description of a video popup in lightbox